jakelarue/beautiful-jekyll/workwithme.md

 ### We might be a fit if the following are true:

-- You have a business that does $100,000 in annual revenue.
+- You have a business that does over $100,000 in annual revenue.

 ### Terms: